 Helicopter parents are the type to swoop in and rescue the child at any given moment.
-The parents world revolves around the child, by serving to the child's every desire.
+The parents' world revolves around the child, by serving to the child's every desire.
 Most children catch on to this and will ultimately manipulate the parent.
-After all, why do something when you know your parent will cave in and do it for you?
+After all, why do something when you know your parents will cave in and do it for you?

 What type of parenting style are you?

-The most common reason why children do not listen is do to inconsistency in parenting skills.
-Not listening effectively and doing as they are told could also result in parent being inconsistent or poor disciplining habits.
-Many parents try the "do this or else" tactic, but rarely do they follow through with the "or else" part.
+The most common reason why children do not listen is due to inconsistency in parenting skills.
+Not listening effectively and doing as they are told could also result in a parent being inconsistent or poor disciplining habits.
+Many parents try the "do this or else" tactic but rarely do they follow through with the "or else" part.
 Most parents find it easier to just give up and being consistent with what they are asking and administering the consequences.

 Be realistic in your request and only mention a consequence that you are willing to follow through on.
 Also, make sure both the request and consequence is reasonable.
 Don't ever administer a consequence out of spite.

 Just allowing your child to ignore you has sent a message to the child that they really don't have to do as they are told because you will drop it if they ignore you.
 Many parents get frustrated when the child ignores their request and will fall into the trap of repeating the request over and over.
 Even worse, several parents will even raise their voices in frustration expecting to be heard.
 This is simply ineffective because you want your child to listen without the tension.
 You should want the child to listen because they respect you, not because they resent you.